aaronccasanova/aacc/packages/plop-dir/README.md

 # plop-dir

-Directory based file generator built on Plop.
+Directory based file generator built on [plop](https://www.npmjs.com/package/plop).
 Simply point to a directory and `plop-dir` will:

 - Parse each file path and content for handlebars templates